-Fed policy effect No. 6: Stoking future inflation
+No. 6: Stoking future inflation

 A surge in prices would easily overwhelm the returns retirees get from CDs, savings and other fixed-income investments.

-The Fed is closely watching for any hints of rising prices.
+Inflation has been weak, but the Fed is closely watching for any hints of rising prices.
 Raising the federal funds target rate is the best way to tamp down incipient inflation.

 "I suspect that the Fed's policies will change at the first sign of inflation," Kubik says.

-But once inflation starts, it can be difficult to stop.
+Once inflation starts, it can be difficult to stop.
 In the early 1980s, the Federal Reserve was forced to crank up rates to a high of 20 percent before it got inflation under control.

 Moore says investors who fear future price increases should keep some of their bond portfolio in Treasury inflation-protected securities, or TIPS, which increase your principal in tandem with rising inflation.